Configuring Policies¶

 Web Shell Detection¶

 If User-defined Scan Paths is not specified, the website paths in your assets are scanned by default.
-If User-defined Scan Paths is specified, only the specified paths are scanned.
+If User-defined Scan Paths is specified, website paths and the specified paths are scanned.

 Click Web Shell Detection.